 5.4.19

-Halladay Lab RAs presented their research at the Western Psychology Conference for Undergraduate Research, where Max Bjorni, Natalie Rovero, and
+Halladay Lab RAs presented their research at the Western Psychology Conference for

-for best poster.
-Their work
+the award for best poster.
+Their work examines how developmental adversities such

 5.2.19